 The Dos and Don’ts of Pre Purchase Building Inspection in SydneyNetplanet Support

 Yes!
 You do have a role in assuring the quality of building inspections.
-Here’s a list of dos and don’ts that you must follow for a pre purchase building inspection Sydney.
+Here’s a list of dos and don’ts that you must follow for a pre purchase building inspection in Sydney.

 - Check the competency and license

 When you’re making such investments, you need to be sure about your decision.
-Enquiring about the building inspector’s license (or required competency as per the state laws) and their previous work can help you determine their job quality.
+Enquiring about the building inspector’s license/accreditation (or required competency as per the state laws) and their previous work can help you determine their job quality.
 It can help you find quality home inspectors for your property.

 - Keep inspection information hidden from the current owner